Madhuca longifolia

-Madhuca longifolia is an Indian tropical tree found largely in the central, southern, north Indian plains and forests, Bangladesh, Nepal, Myanmar and Sri Lanka.
+Madhuca longifolia is a tropical tree native to the Indian subcontinent and Myanmar, occurring in India, Bangladesh, Nepal, Sri Lanka and Myanmar.
 It is commonly known as madhūka, mahura, madkam, mahuwa, Butter Tree, mahura, mahwa, mahua, mohulo, Iluppai, Mee or Ippa-chettu.
 It is a fast-growing tree that grows to approximately 20 meters in height, possesses evergreen or semi-evergreen foliage, and belongs to the family Sapotaceae.
 It is adaptable to arid environments, being a prominent tree in tropical mixed deciduous forests in India in the states of Maharashtra, Odisha, Chhattisgarh, Jharkhand, Uttar Pradesh, Bihar, Andhra Pradesh, Madhya Pradesh, Kerala, Gujarat, West Bengal and Tamil Nadu.

 Uses

 It is cultivated in warm and humid regions for its oleaginous seeds (producing between 20 and 200 kg of seeds annually per tree, depending on maturity), flowers and wood.
 The fat (solid at ambient temperature) is used for the care of the skin, to manufacture soap or detergents, and as a vegetable butter.
 It can also be used as a fuel oil.
 The seed cakes obtained after extraction of oil constitute very good fertilizer.
 The flowers are used to produce an alcoholic drink in tropical India.
 This drink is also known to affect animals.
 Several parts of the tree, including the bark, are used for their medicinal properties.
 It is considered holy by many tribal communities because of its usefulness.